|Photo by KROMKRATHOG- freedigitalphotos.net|

 In a word, she was crazy.
 One donut short of a dozen.
 She got a lot done, but wildly.
 It's the kind of person that makes you tired after 5 seconds of being around them.

-One day as we were planning for an upcoming large event, she began a group brainstorming session.
+One morning as we were planning an upcoming large event, she began a group brainstorming session.
 Since we didn't have any white boards up in our new office building yet, we all had notepads at the ready to compile our lists.

 As the ideas began to flow, I could see her wild eyes looking frantically for a place to write.
 IT HAD TO BE UP!
 IT HAD TO BE BIG!
 IT HAD TO BE VISIBLE!
 And with the lack of white boards, all at once she threw the chairs back and began writing on the walls.
 ON THE BRAND NEW OFFICE BUILDING WHITE PAINTED WALLS.
 With a pencil, but still.
 You could hear a quiet, but audible gasp in the room, and then all at once, we resumed working because it was, after all, our manic boss.
 We should expect nothing less.

 Since that day, I can't deny, that I've had an unrelenting itch to write on the walls.
 I'll admit, as a creative type, I have my own kind of mania.
 Ideas that pop into my head at all hours.
 Notebooks filled with ideas of what I want to do, what I should do, and what I could do.
 To-do lists, priority lists, and one-day-I-will-do lists.

 If I don't see these ideas, I forget them, and then they clutter my mind and I have to start a new list in a new notebook, so I can forget about those too.
 If I don't see it, I forget it.
 If I don't read it every day, I sometimes forget what's motivating me.
 So I have this strange urge to write it BIG and BOLD and make it VISIBLE so I don't forget it.